A Common Ancestor of PDL, Conjunctive Queries, and Unary Negation First-order: Indistinguishability

-Consider the winning strategy of Spoiler, described by a "tree" of finite height whose vertices are labelled with positions from $\kSimGame[k+1]$.
+Suppose that Spoiler has a strategy to win in a bounded number of rounds in $\kSimGame[k+1]$ starting from $(s,(u,v),(u',v'))$.
+Consider the winning strategy of Spoiler, described by a "tree" of finite height whose vertices are labeled with positions from $\kSimGame[k+1]$.
 In particular: (i) the root must be labeled with $(s,(u,v),(u',v'))$, (ii) any vertex labeled $(d_i,\bar u, \bar v)$ has a child labeled $(s,\bar u, \bar v')$ for every possible move of $\kSimGame[k+1]$, (iii) any vertex labeled $(s,\bar u, \bar v)$ has exactly one child and it is of the form $(d_i,\bar u', \bar v)$, whose label is consistent with a move of $\kSimGame[k+1]$, (iv) for every leaf (labeled $(d_i,\bar u, \bar v)$) there is no possible move from that position in $\kSimGame[k+1]$.
 Observe that, since $K'$ is of "finite degree", there is a finite number of moves departing from any position of $\kSimGame[k+1]$ owned by Duplicator, and thus the branching of the "tree" is finite.
 Therefore, the strategy "tree" is finite.